mejmo/mac-shrew/README.md

 ## Building

-This tools are used for building:
+These tools are used for building:

 * [py2app](https://pythonhosted.org/py2app/) - Py2App packaging into standalone app
 * [dmgbuild](https://bitbucket.org/al45tair/dmgbuild/) - Packaging into dmg file
 * [PyCharm](https://www.jetbrains.com/pycharm/) - The best IDE for python

-On Sierra and El Capitan system you must _**disable**_ System Integrity Protection if you would like to run py2app, otherwise py2app will not create any package.
+On Sierra and El Capitan systems, you must _**disable**_ System Integrity Protection if you would like to run py2app, Otherwise, py2app will not create any package.

 ### Disable SIP System Integrity Protection